What Product Liability Insurance Covers

 The average GL policy including product liability runs $30 to $60 per month for small ecommerce businesses.
 Most sellers choose a $1,000 deductible (Amazon caps them at $10,000).
 A higher deductible lowers your premium but means more out-of-pocket per claim.

-Here's the number that should motivate all of this: the median compensatory award for consumer product liability cases is $279,000.
-A single claim dwarfs a decade of premiums.
+Here's the number that should motivate all of this.
+The national median product liability award has run in the millions in recent years, per III data.
+A single claim can dwarf a decade of premiums.

 How to Get the Right Coverage

 Check whether your current GL or BOP already includes product liability.
-Look for "products-completed operations" in your policy declarations page.
+The "products-completed operations" line on your policy declarations page confirms you have it.
 Plenty of sellers pay for standalone PL when their existing GL already covers it.

 Your product category matters too.
 Standard CGL policies sometimes carve out supplements, CBD, and certain children's items, so if your product is excluded, you'll need a specialty carrier.